Jennifer M. Chacón

-Jennifer M. Chacón is Professor of Law at UC Berkeley School of Law.
-She was previously a Professor of Law at UCLA School of Law and the Chancellor’s Professor of Law and Senior Associate Dean for Administration at UC Irvine School of Law.
+Jennifer M. Chacón is a Bruce Tyson Mitchell Professor of Law at Stanford Law School.
+She was previously a Professor of Law at the UC Berkeley School of Law, the UCLA School of Law and the Chancellor’s Professor of Law and Senior Associate Dean for Administration at the UC Irvine School of Law.

 Chacón’s research focuses in the fields of immigration law, constitutional law and criminal law and procedure.
 Her research has been funded by grants from the National Science Foundation and the Russell Sage Foundation.
 She is a co-author of the 2017 casebook Immigration Law and Social Justice (Aspen Press) and of numerous articles, essays and book chapters on citizenship, immigration, border control and human trafficking.
 As an LPPI expert, Chacόn served as a faculty sponsor of the 2018 Latinx Communities, Race, and the Criminal Justice System Symposium, co-sponsored by LPPI.